atsushieno/atsushieno/README.md

 # atsushieno's live github repos

 Most of Kotlin and/or C/C++ projects are maintained and I'm most likely responsive.
 Projects for past languages are likely ignored except for pull requests.
+Starting 2025, I am willing only to contribute to respectful projects that welcome bug reporting and pull requests.

-I am reachable [on Fediverse](https://g0v.social/@atsushieno), [Android Audio Devs Discord](https://discord.gg/6AC3heft) or [theaudioprogrammer Discord](https://www.theaudioprogrammer.com/discord).
+I am reachable Bluesky, Fediverse, [Android Audio Devs Discord](https://discord.gg/6AC3heft) or Discord in general (see those profile items).

 ## Audio Plugins For Android and related projects